Puget Sound Adventist Academy

 Puget Sound Adventist Academy is a Seventh-day Adventist high school that shares a campus with Kirkland Adventist School in Kirkland, Washington, United States.
 It is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.
 Its extra-curricular activities focus on outreach and community service, but also include music instruction and performance, and athletic programs.

-Academics

-The required curriculum includes classes in the following subject areas: Religion, English, Oral Communications, Social Studies, Mathematics, Science, Physical Education, Health, Computer Applications, Trauma Support, Addiction Support, Simplified Surgery, Fine Arts, and Electives.
-International students who are interested in applying must take the Internet Based TOEFL (iBT).

-Spiritual aspects

-All students take religion classes each year that they are enrolled.
-These classes cover topics in biblical history and Christian and denominational doctrines.
-Instructors in other disciplines also begin each class period with prayer or a short devotional thought, many which encourage student input.
-Weekly, the entire student body gathers together in the auditorium for an hour-long chapel service.

-Outside the classrooms there is year-round spiritually oriented programming that relies on student involvement.